 Please note, the City of Stirling handles all food-handling complaints confidentially.

 Please note that food samples submitted to the City form part of a Public Health investigation, which is not in any way related to claims for compensation.
 Any such claim should be pursued directly with the associated business through civil (private) proceedings.
 If you return a food product to the point of purchase or manufacturer, the City may be unable to investigate.

 Should your complaint involve food poisoning type symptoms, you are strongly advised to visit a doctor (GP) for medical examination, treatment and verification of specific illness.
 Food poisoning can only be confirmed by laboratory examination of a stool sample.
 Your doctor can provide a submission form.

 Environmental Health receives a large number of requests in relation to various matters.
 These are dealt with in order of receipt or in some instances by priority as determined by the City.

 Anonymous requests or those with insufficient information will only be investigated in exceptional or emergency circumstances.
 Service requests deemed vexatious will not be pursued.

-If your queries relates to an environmental health service issue, please complete an Environmental health service request instead.
+If your queries relates to an environmental health service issue, please complete a Health hazard request instead.